Lake Travis: Creation

 The reservoir was formed in 1942 by the construction of Mansfield Dam on the western edge of Austin, Texas, by the Lower Colorado River Authority (LCRA), and was built specifically to contain floodwaters in a flash-flood prone region.
 During its construction, after a severe flood in July 1938, the height of the dam was raised to add storage capacity for floodwaters.

 Ferry service

 Regularly scheduled ferry service between Point Venture and the south side of Hurst Creek began in April 1971, operated by Point Venture Development Co.
 The trip took 20 minutes and was the only inland ferry service in Texas at the time.
+Ferry service ended in 1973.

 September 2020 boat sinkings

-On September 5, 2020, a boat parade took place in support of Donald Trump.
+On September 5th, 2020, a boat parade took place in support of Donald Trump.
 The Travis County Sheriff's office reported that they had received multiple calls involving boats in distress, and that several boats had sunk.
 The weather was calm, but the boats generated significant wake as they began to move together, which subsequently sank at least five boats.
 The hashtag #dumbkirk trended on Twitter following the incident.